 Most folks set out to South Africa with safari, nature, and perhaps even wine country in mind, but the nation has some fascinating urban settings that are well worth diving into, too.
-On our recent trip, we vetted several tour operators in a trio of South African coastal cities -- Cape Town, Port Elizabeth, and Durban -- that are turning out some truly inventive ways of presenting visitors with insights into the local culture and city scenes.
-Bonus for budget crunchers: the value of the South Africa rand, the national currency, has been steadily free-falling against the dollar, making a trip there incredibly value-friendly for 2016.
+On our recent trip, we vetted several tour operators in a trio of South African coastal cities — Cape Town, Port Elizabeth, and Durban — that are turning out some truly inventive ways of presenting visitors with insights into the local culture and city scenes.

-South Africa's "Mother City," Cape Town, reveals several different faces, and anybody who wants to get a grasp on its multicultural tapestry and profoundly complicated history must set out to explore one of its urban townships.
+1. Take a cycling tour of Cape Town.
+South Africa's capital city, Cape Town, reveals several different faces, and anybody who wants to get a grasp on its multicultural tapestry and profoundly complicated history must set out to explore one of its urban townships.
 While several Cape Town tour operators propose township walking tours, it's more of a rarity to find one going out on two wheels.
-That's why we like well-reputed Vamos's small-group, two-hour cycling tours in Langa, one of Cape Town's oldest (and safest) townships.
-The outings are run at a leisurely pace and are led by a local Xhosa guide, who dispenses commentary and insights about township life, where the evident poverty does little to overshadow the fascinating tribal culture and strong community ties here.
-Recommended for ages 10 and up; $23 per person, including bike rental
+That's why we like well-reputed Vamos' small-group cycling tours in Langa, one of Cape Town's oldest townships.
+The outings are run at a leisurely pace and are led by a local Xhosa guide, who dispenses commentary and insights about township life. $31 per person; all participants must be 10 years or older.

-The second oldest city in South Africa, Port Elizabeth, or PE, is often viewed as little more than a safari springboard to the nearby Addo Elephant National Park.
-However, PE is well worth a closer look, as it is laden with historic architectural gems, pristine beaches, and a surprisingly vibrant public art program.
+2. Explore Port Elizabeth.
+The second oldest city in South Africa, Port Elizabeth (also known as PE), is often viewed as a safari springboard to the nearby Addo Elephant National Park.
+However, PE is well worth a closer look, as it's laden with historic architectural gems, pristine beaches, and a surprisingly vibrant public art program.
 The guides at Alan Tours know just where to uncover the city’s hidden gems.
-They offer an insightful three- to three-and-a-half-hour tour that delves into the historical context of PE (and of South Africa as a whole) at a series of history-rich sites, with a nod to the contemporary arts scene at the recently created Art Route 67.
-You'll cover diverse quarters of town that range from old Xhosa townships to the vibrant city center to affluent beachfront suburbs, stopping for architectural and cultural highlights along the way. $35 per person, including transport
+They offer an insightful tour that delves deep into PE's history (and the South Africa's history as a whole) at a series of culturally enriching sites, with a nod to the contemporary arts scene at Route 67.
+You'll cover diverse quarters of town that range from old Xhosa townships to the vibrant city center, to affluent beachfront suburbs, all while stopping to admire architectural and cultural highlights along the way. $48 per person, includes bottled water.

-Though it’s known for being one of South Africa's most popular beach retreats, dig a little deeper, and you'll find that Durban is much more than sunny skies and sandy shores.
-Enter Street Scene tours, which take you to sample one of the most culturally diverse cities in the nation, with itineraries that span townships to hip gentrified 'hoods, and Indian shrines to traditional Zulu medicine markets.
-They offer several urban-minded, beyond-the-guidebook tours, but we're especially keen on the four- to five-hour graffiti tour; led by one of Durban's leading graffiti artists, the tour offers insights into the marks, tags, and murals that define the city’s unique underground street culture.
-A gastro-pub burger and craft beer round out the excursion. $37 per person, including transport; note the tour requires an eight-person minimum to go out
+3. Learn more about the street art.
+Though it’s known for being one of South Africa's most popular beach retreats, if you dig a little deeper, you'll find that Durban is much more than sunny skies and sandy shores.
+Enter Street Scene Tours.
+The tour operator will take you around one of the most culturally diverse cities in the nation, and offer itineraries that span from townships to hip neighborhoods to Indian shrines, to traditional Zulu medicine markets.
+They offer several urban-minded, beyond-the-guidebook tours, but we're especially fond of the four- to five-hour long Durban Graffiti Tour, which offers insights into the marks, tags, and murals that define the city’s unique underground street culture.
+At the end of the tour, you'll wrap up the action-packed day with a burger and beer. $40 per person; note that the tour requires an eight-person minimum.